retroplasma/flyover-reverse-engineering/README.md

-This is an attempt to reverse-engineer the Flyover feature in Apple Maps.
+This is an attempt to reverse-engineer *Flyover* (= 3D satellite mode) in Apple Maps.
 Main goal is to document the results and to provide code that emerges.

 #### Motivation
 Noticed differences between Google Earth and Apple Flyover during [previous project](https://github.com/retroplasma/earth-reverse-engineering).
 Extreme example: